-How many times have you started a new year by writing down goals and resolutions that will help you make it the best you’ve ever had?
+How many times have you started a new year by writing down goals and New Year resolutions that will help you make it the best you’ve ever had?
 You are charged and excited to open a new chapter and explore new opportunities.
 However, a few days or weeks into the New Year, things don’t go as planned and you lose focus:

 - You fall off the healthy eating and weight loss wagon and start eating unhealthy foods.

 - Your marketing strategy fails, and it threatens your business goals for the year or

 - You find yourself in an emotional crisis and end up spending all the savings you started with at the beginning of the year.

 If you fall in these or other categories, you are not alone.
 Many people get excited about having the best year, but their dreams never come to fruition.
 But what if there was a way to plan the best year and actually make it happen?
 Guess what!
 There is.
 Here is a step by step guide to planning your best year ever and living up to your goals and desires.